Reticulated pythons are found in tropical rainforests, woodlands and nearby grasslands, usually near water sources like rivers, streams, and lakes.

 Their large size as full grown adult snakes makes them slow and heavily dependent on water for moving.
 They are excellent swimmers, sometimes reported far out at sea, the species was able to colonize many small islands within its range.

 The reticulated python can reach lengths of more than 20 ft (6 m) but normally grow to an average length around 10 to 20 feet.
 They can weight up to 350 pounds (158 Kg) but most individuals weigh much less than that.

 They have a very complex color pattern with a geometric design including diamond shapes and other smaller markings and many colors like tan, brown, black, olive green, white and golden yellow.
 This pattern is called disruptive coloration and allows them to blend into their surroundings and remain virtually undetected, both to predators and prey.

-The species specific name "reticulatus" is Latin word meaning "net-like", or reticulated, and refers to their complex but beautiful color pattern.
+The species-specific name "reticulatus" is the Latin word meaning "net-like", or reticulated, and refers to their complex but also very beautiful color pattern.

 The reticulated pythons are quite capable of defending themselves and will not hesitate to strike after curling into an "S" shape.
 They may live 20 years or more in captivity and in the wild around 15 to 20 years.

 Subspecies / Taxonomy

 In recent years there have been a number changes concerning the scientific name of this species until 2014 it was formerly known as Python reticulatus.